indexdata/okclient/README.md

 #### Example

-Export active users but assign all a new email to prevent test spam
+Export active users but assign all a new email to prevent spamming when testing features that send emails.

     for id in $(OK -S $SOURCE_FOLIO users -n -q "active=true" -j 'RECORDS[].id'); do record=$(OK -S $SOURCE_FOLIO -s "users/$id" -j 'if .personal?.email != null